 New passenger vehicle registrations in Western Europe continued to decline during the first quarter of 2012.
 Germany, Britain, France and Italy were the biggest auto markets in Europe.

-2012 began with weak car sales in Western Europe with new passenger vehicles registrations down by 7.3% for the first quarter of 2012.
+2012 began with weak car sales in Western Europe with new passenger vehicle registrations down by 7.3% for the first quarter of 2012.
 Germany and the United Kingdom (UK), the two largest car markets in Europe, showed modest growth.
 However, car sales in other major markets including France and Italy were very slow and the main reason for the weak figures.
 Most smaller European countries registered positive car sales growth for the first quarter of 2012.

 The Car Market in Western Europe during 2012 First Quarter

-New passenger vehicle registrations in Western Europe remain weaked with the European Union plus EFTA market declining by 7.3% to 3,427,677 cars during the first quarter of 2012.
+New passenger vehicle registrations in Western Europe remain weak with the European Union plus EFTA market declining by 7.3% to 3,427,677 cars during the first quarter of 2012.
 New car sales in March – traditionally the most important volume month for Europe as a whole – was down 7% to the lowest level since 1998.

 During the first three months of 2012, the best performing market was Iceland where car sales figures more than doubled.
 In contrast, the Portuguese car market was almost halved.